Holland - World War II Reflections

 Local Travel

-From the airport, you can take an intercity train in the direction of Nijmegen.
+You can take an intercity train from the airport in the direction of Nijmegen.
 Exit train at Station Driebergen-Zeist.
 Travel time approx. 47 minutes.
-From this station, you walk 3 minutes to the bus station and take local bus 50 from platform F in direction of Wageningen.
+From this station, you walk 3 minutes to the bus station and take local bus 50 from platform F in the direction of Wageningen.
 Travel time is approx. 27 minutes.
 Exit bus at Amerongse Berg in Amerongen.
 The hotel is a two-minute walk from the bus station.
 The total cost of the train plus bus is approx. €14.
-At the end of your tour, you will take a bus from Otterlo to Ede-Wageningen from where you can then take a train to the airport.
+At the end of your tour, you will take a short taxi to the train station in Oosterbeek.
+From there, you can take a direct train to the airport or elsewhere.

 Best time of year to enjoy this tour is spring, summer, or fall.
 The Netherlands has a temperate maritime climate influenced by the North Sea and Atlantic Ocean, with cool summers and moderate winters.
 Always check local conditions before you travel.